RaceiQ hints and tips for the Betfred 2000 Guineas

 The of son Starspangledbanner has the highest official rating (119), is proven on the Rowley Mile and his trainer already has a record ten winners of the 2000 Guineas to his name.

 But it’s not that straightforward.
-O’Brien’s recent record in the race not great (see Puerto Rico) and the vibes have been a bit lukewarm, with it looking like the colt might instead be heading to the French 2000 Guineas.
+O’Brien’s recent record in the race is not great (see Puerto Rico) and he's had several runners disappoint in Britain this term.
+The vibes have been a bit lukewarm, with it looking like the colt might instead be heading to the French 2000 Guineas.

 However, on Monday he was supplemented at a cost of £30,000, having apparently been taken out of the race accidentally this month.
-So he’s got to be doing something right at home, although O'Brien has said the French exam remains a viable alternative.
+So he’s got to be doing something right at home, with stablemate Puerto Rico now heading to France.

 He certainly looks a more than plausible contender on paper, for all that he would not be certain to stay a straight mile on pedigree.